tomstasz/skills-trainer/README.md

  * graphical representation of the results (in training mode besides instant feedback during quiz, application will also show results in a form of charts)

- * browser buttons assurance (if user tries to use browser buttons to cheat e.g.load previously answered question, application will draw the next one and count current question as ommited - but still counting in final result summary)
+ * browser buttons assurance (if user tries to use browser buttons to cheat e.g. load previously answered question, application will draw the next one and count current question as ommited - but still counting in final result summary)